 October 13, 2018: Waived by the Brooklyn Nets.

-As a freshman Scott played 51 games, producing 1.2 points and 1.1 rebounds per game with 36 total assists and played in four NCAA tournament games averaging 11.8 minutes with three assists.
+As a freshman in 2011–12, Scott played 51 games, averaging 1.2 points and 1.1 rebounds per game, handed out 36 total assists, and saw action in four NCAA Tournament games where he averaged 11.8 minutes and three assists, establishing himself early as a defensive and ball-movement presence.

 - McDonald's All-American (2011)